-251. Communication and Development-Seminar on the communication problems of economic and social development, and on the uses of the mass media for rural development, social change, and education.
-Special uses and difficulties of communication research in developing countries.
-Case studies and planning exercises.
-3-5 units, Win (Rogers) MW 1:15-3:05 252.
-Communication Theory and Social Change-This course is required for the Communication and Development A.M. program.
-Surveys theories of communication process and effects and applies them to real-life problems of social change and national transformation in Third World countries.
-Video tapes show cases of exemplary applications.
-3-5 units, Aut (Mody) 253.
+251. Communication and Development-Required for master's students specializing in Communication and National Development.
+A critical review of the literature on the causes of underdevelopment, the nature of development planning, and the potential and practice of mass media in Third World countries as a tool of transformation.
+3-5 units, Aut (Mody) TTh 1:15-3:05 252.
+Communication Theory and Social Change-This course is required for the Applied Communication Research A.M. program.
+Surveys theories of communication process and effects and applies them to real-life problems of social change.
+3-5 units, Aut (Roberts) 253.
 Evaluation Research Methods for Development Communication Projects-(Same as Education 214.)
 Nature of summative and formative evaluation and evaluation designs, problems of field work, construction of instruments, questions of methodology, data analysis, and utilization of results.
 Prerequisites: basic statistics, Communication 204 (or equivalents).
-3-5 units Spr (Staff) 254.
-Underdevelopment, Media and Culture-(For graduate students.)
-See 154.
-263. Ideology and Mass Culture-(Same as Spanish and Portuguese 292.)
-Against stereotypes.
-The course will deal with the new Latin American cinema in contrast to the Hollywood movie and its stereotypes of the Latin.
-(DR:H) 3-5 units, Spr (Franco) 267.
-(For graduate students.)
+3-5 units Spr (Staff) 256.
+See 156.

+267. (For graduate students.)
 See 167.